JonnoFTW/kaggle-pneumothorax/README.md

 Putting it here so I don't lose it.

+Shoutout to my dad, Glenn Mackenzie, for helping me with understand the various chest X-Rays.

 ## What should I expect the data format to be?
 The data is comprised of images in DICOM format and annotations in the form of image IDs and run-length-encoded (RLE) masks.
 Some of the images contain instances of pneumothorax (collapsed lung), which are indicated by encoded binary masks in the annotations.
 Some images have multiple annotations.